Settings can be accessed via the button in the upper right corner of Endpoints -> Readiness page.

 Endpoint Communication with WSUS

-- The last status reported for Windows Update Agent to WSUS should be less then (minutes) - If a Windows endpoint didn't communicate in the configured time, JetPatch will raise an exemption.
+- The last status reported for Windows Update Agent to WSUS should be less than (minutes) - If a Windows endpoint didn't communicate in the configured time, JetPatch will raise an exemption.

 Note - The configured value for Endpoint Communication with WSUS should be higher than the Discovery Source WSUS scripts run frequency: